Island-hopping black bear captured in Mount Vernon to be released ‘on his own recognizance’

-A black bear’s island-hopping hopping days ended — at least temporarily — after its capture early Saturday in Mount Vernon.
+A black bear’s island-hopping days ended — at least temporarily — after its capture early Saturday in Mount Vernon.

 Officers with the Washington Department of Fish and Wildlife worked with Mount Vernon police and fire departments to keep the bear safe after a tranquilizer brought it down from a tree in the 400 block of North 17th Street, according to a news release from police.
 About 4 a.m., Mount Vernon police initially responded to reports of the bear on the 700 block of East College Way.